hakolao/ft_printf/libdtoa/README.md

 This libdtoa contains a modified version of [Ryan Juckett's Dragon4](http://www.ryanjuckett.com/programming/printing-floating-point-numbers/) implementation, which has been ported from C++ to C and has modifications specific to my needs of ft_printf.
+These modifications include:

+- No inline declarations of variables, they must always be pre-declared
+- No functions longer than 25 lines
+- No more than 5 functions per file
+- Only functions allowed that are implemented by myself (apart from `write`, `malloc`, `exit`, `free`).
+E.g `ft_memmove` in `../libft`.

 Code follows School 42 norms.

-Apart from tests including a parameterized macro.
+# Simple tests

+While implementing the algorithm, a super simple test framework was used.
+(My own modification of [mu_test.h](http://www.jera.com/techinfo/jtns/jtn002.html) using a TestState struct to better output results and not stop at failures).

+The dragon4 implementation permission note:

 ```
 /*